mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/common-elements/expressions/date-creation.md

 ---
 title: "Date Creation"
-url: /refguide7/date-creation
+url: /refguide7/date-creation/
 parent: "expressions"
 ---

-Date-type variables for a certain date can be created by using [parseDateTime](parse-and-format-date-function-calls).
+Date-type variables for a certain date can be created by using [parseDateTime](/refguide7/parse-and-format-date-function-calls/).
 This takes a date string and a format string as parameters and returns a date-type variable.
-For more details, see [parseDateTime](parse-and-format-date-function-calls).
+For more details, see [parseDateTime](/refguide7/parse-and-format-date-function-calls/).

 String variables representing a date can be created with the `dateTime` and `dateTimeUTC` functions.
 The difference between these two functions is that `dateTime` uses the calendar of the session used in the function call, and `dateTimeUTC` uses the UTC calendar.
-The system session runs as UTC by default, but this can be configured in the [Project Settings](project-settings).
+The system session runs as UTC by default, but this can be configured in the [Project Settings](/refguide7/project-settings/).

 These functions take between 1 and 6 input parameters and return a string.
 These represent, in order: